Medley swimming

-Medley is a combination of four different swimming styles—backstroke, breaststroke, butterfly, and freestyle—into one race.
+Medley swimming is a combination of four different swimming strokes butterfly, backstroke, breaststroke, freestyle (usually front crawl), into one race.
 This race is either swum by one swimmer as individual medley (IM) or by four swimmers as a medley relay.

 Individual medley

-Individual medley consists of a single swimmer swimming equal distances of four different strokes within one race.
+Individual medley consists of a single swimmer swimming equal distances of the four strokes within one race.

 Stroke order

-Individual medley consists of four strokes.
-These four strokes go in an order by Butterfly, Backstroke, Breaststroke and finally Freestyle.
-The swimmer will swim one quarter of the race in each style, in a certain order.
-The strokes are swum in this order:
+Individual medley consists of four strokes, with each stroke accounting for a quarter of the race in the following order: